dennyzhang/code.dennyzhang.com/leetcode_python/README.md

 - Complexity
 - Tags: #amusing, #redo

-## Lesson learned from Cracking leetcode.com
-- Learn to write bug-free code.
-Test-driven may lead you to waste time?
-If you think clearly and pass with once
-- Understand data structure and common library in your languages: Python TreeNode, Python Interval
-- Write your idea, before you coding.
-Update time/space complexity in advance.
-- Know how to use library.
-Thus we can think and design in a higher layer.
-But make sure you can evaluate the time and space performance
-- Think in a natural way, instead of a complicated way
-- Time complexity of n is similar to 2n, but it's 100% faster in our real production!
-- Don't write in your IDE. emacs/vi

 ## Procedure
 1. Read and explain the question to the interviewr: Show you understand the questions
 2. Interviewer may ask: tell me what you are thinking